contour-terminal/contour/docs/configuration/profiles.md

 ```

-:fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines: <br/>
+### `initial_working_directory`
-`initial_working_directory`: configuration option allows you to specify the initial working directory when a new terminal is spawned.
+configuration option allows you to specify the initial working directory when a new terminal is spawned.
 The value specified here determines the directory in which the terminal will be opened.
 ``` yaml
 profiles:
   profile_name: